a-ge/HBproject-KnowShows/README.md

 <a name="overview"/></a>
 ## Overview
-Have you ever looked up a concert lineup and said to yourself, “I don’t know who these bands are” and then went on to google each of them?
-Or say you’d like to get tickets for you and a friend who loves the Avett Brothers (nudge-nudge, that friend is me) but you’re not familiar with the music of the Avett Brothers.
-KnowShows will do the research for you!
+Have you ever looked up a concert lineup and said to yourself, “I don’t know who these artists are” and then went on to google each of them?
+KnowShows will do the research all at once!

 <a name="features"/></a>
 ## Features